My name is AmyMarie (all one word with NO spaces, 2nd M is capitalized).

 Preferred pronouns: she/her.

 Please use postage stamps instead of metered postage when possible - especially on postcards.
 Thank you!

-I am ALLERGIC to WHEAT.
-Usually items that are gluten-free are okay for me.
+I am ALLERGIC to wheat and other foods.
 I won't be doing food swaps because of food allergies.
 Note: WHEAT is sometimes used in lotions, shampoos, soaps, glue, etc so I am very careful with what I put on my body.
-I am ALLERGIC to WHEAT or any of its parts.

-I am married and have 2 rescued cats.
-I am an aunt to 5 nieces and 2 nephews.
-My parents now live much closer to me and I love being able to spend more time with them.
-I love to travel - domestic and international destinations.
-I enjoy trying new things, seeing new places, and learning about other cultures/regions and people.
+I live in central Ohio and am married.
+We currently have one cat, Grady, who is grey and white.
+I enjoy trying new things, learning, seeing new places, and learning about other cultures/regions and people -- and traveling.
 I love being in nature and especially near water (waterfalls, lakes, rivers, oceans).
 I also enjoy reading books, playing board games, spending time with family & friends, going on adventures, and being creative.

 I have been a Quest Scout [QuestScouts.com] for a few years and really enjoy it.
 I like being creative and trying new things.
 Quest Scouts is questing for adults and completing Quests and earning badges (stickers & metal tags) through objectives in categories like create art, DIY, literature (reading), travel / explore locally, games, photography, research, geocaching / letterboxing, etc. It is so fun and gets me doing things I wouldn't try otherwise or things I didn't even know about.